k3nnethfrancis/shoshin-dot-blog/posts/bm25-is-all-you-need.md

 It’s incredible that vector embeddings work at all.
 And yet using them can feel almost like magic.

 Yet, from a mathematical standpoint, they are relatively simple.
 Vector embeddings work by capturing the relationships between words based on their context, allowing models to understand how similar or different concepts are.
 Like language models, an embedding model is created from a large corpora of text.
 Generally, the main difference is that embedding models focus on learning representations of words based on context, while language models aim to generate or predict sequences of text.
-[2 - calculating vector embeddings Jeremy h]
+[2]

 When calculating embeddings, we train the model using the contexts in which a word appears.
 This process captures semantic relationships based on co-occurrence patterns across the corpus.
 This is like using math to derive context clues from surrounding words to understanding the meaning of the target word.